 Credit cards typically offer unsecured lines of credit.
 A lender approves your card application based on your credit score and other factors, rather than based on any collateral.

 A secured credit card is a credit card that is linked to a savings account or a certificate of deposit (CD).
 You deposit a few hundred dollars as collateral, which is not touched unless you fail to make a payment.
+Your credit limit is usually set based on the deposit made into your secured savings account or CD.
+One of the effective credit score hacks is making on-time payments on a secured credit card to build a solid payment history.
 The idea is that by making on-time payments you build credit.
 Your credit limit is usually set based on the depositied into your secure savings account or CD.

 Making on-time payments on your secured card is a good way to build credit because your payment history makes up 35% of your FICO score — more than any other single factor.